 Here is a lovely YouTube video produced by The Center for Shamanic Education and Exchange about the Q’ero and the Despacho Ceremony.

 WESTERN DESPACHOS OR PRAYER BUNDLES

 As a Western shaman trained in the tradition of the Q’ero, I hold Despacho ceremonies that honor this tradition and adapt it to our culture.
 Each Despacho brings with it the energy of the group creating it and the intention set.
 They are quite astounding in how they vary in essence and energy.
 Here is a photo of a Despacho that was created in March 2012 before it was wrapped for the fire.

 This is a sacred ceremony created together in joy.
 It is not religious in nature but an experience of the spiritual nature of the universe and that nature within each one of us.
 All who come with open hearts are welcome.

-You can sign up for my mailing list to be notified of upcoming ceremonies in the Los Angeles area or contact me to discover how we can bring a ceremony to you.
+You can sign up for my mailing list by clicking on the tree at the top of the page to be notified of upcoming ceremonies in the Los Angeles area or contact me to discover how we can bring a ceremony to you.